hapramp/go.read/src/pages/blog/2020-07-10-10-creative-art-challenges-to-try.md

 Making watercolor art can be tricky.
 It takes time and practice to understand the brushwork and pigments.
 It is all about spontaneous, decisive strokes that you can’t undo.

 Taking the watercolor landscape art challenge will help you master the brush strokes.
 This will help you get the outcome you desire.
 This is one of the most popular art challenges in the art community.
 This is quite useful for beginners, mastering the techniques and skills required to paint a true masterpiece.
-You can find a version of it on [GoSocial](https://www.getgosocial.app/).
+You can find a version of [this challenge](https://getgosocial.app/blog/2020-05-16-Watercolor-landscape-Art-Challenge/) on [GoSocial](https://www.getgosocial.app/).

 **6. Coffee Art Challenge**